 What’s clear is that the inflation impact on different themes is very diverse.
 Even within a single theme, the investment opportunities are not all affected in the same way.

 David Docherty said: “While the strongest themes are about global transformation, that doesn’t mean all the investment opportunities within each individual theme are simply plays on long-dated growth.
-Within food and water, for example, supermarkets and other food retailers represent more defensive opportunities that may be attractive in times of higher inflation and/or lower growth.”
+Within food & water, for example, supermarkets and other food retailers represent more defensive opportunities that may be attractive in times of higher inflation and/or lower growth.

-“Then there are the inflation ‘shocks’, such as the energy price spike caused by the Russia-Ukraine conflict, that highlight the necessity of the energy transition.
+“Then there are the inflation ‘shocks’ such as the energy price spike caused by Russia’s invasion of Ukraine, that highlight the necessity of the energy transition.
 For investors who can look through the short-term volatility caused by inflation, such themes remain extremely attractive.”